jjwallace/satchel/README.md

-Alice: Highly interactive visual crypto explorer application.
+Satchel: Highly interactive visual crypto explorer application.

 React, PIXIjs, D3js

+## Available Scripts

+Fun this silly script:

+### `npm start`
+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.